davejachimiak/davejachimiak.github.io/_posts/2015-06-19-a-functional-implementation-of-an-abstract-design-server.markdown

 description: Let's implement an abstract development server in Haskell.
 categories: development software-design servers
 ---
-Implementing an abstract development server in a purely functional language is fun and interesting.
-The most interesting part is answering: what exactly should happen when a file event is fired?

 [A previous post](/2015/05/designing-an-abstract-development-server.html)
 determined a loose design for an abstract development server: